danielehc/katacoda-scenarios/secure_consul_acl/step2.md

 The scenario comes with a prepared Consul server configuration.

-Open `server.json`{{open}} in the editor to inspect values required for a minimal server configuration with TLS encryption enabled.
+Open `server.json`{{open}} in the editor to inspect values required for a minimal server config with TLS encryption enabled.

 The configuration refers also to the two files created in the previous step.